This is a compilation of what we have learned about open ways to pay your employees.

 3) To evaluates their capability, we use a tool called shu-ha-ri, where teams determine the skills that they need to create value, and then agree each person’s maturity in that skill, collectively through peer review.
 We have a matrix of skills, and the shu, ha, and ri level for each.
 People’s skill is assessed by their ability to deliver value, not by deconstructing the individual skills that make it up (that becomes too complicated and subject to debate).
 We can come up with objective criteria for delivery and others that need to be more subjectively assessed for each person by team peer review.
 Shu-ha-ri level can be recognised by salary level, and/or by share of commission/bonus payments (which should be given to the team).

-4) To evaluate contribution of each individual, again there can be objective and subjective measures.
+5) To evaluate contribution of each individual, again there can be objective and subjective measures.
 In independent transactional work – each person working alone to the the same thing over and over – you can measure the output of each person objectively.
 In collaborative knowledge work you can’t easily separate out the output of each person.
 In a factory everybody works at a steady rate set by the cadence of the production line.
 In most workplaces they don’t.
 Some people contribute through lots of constant hard work.
 Some people contribute through bursts of powerful performance when it is most needed.
 Some people contribute quietly and almost invisibly.
-Most contribution needs to be assess subjectively by peer review, not measured by counting.
+It is near impossible to fairly assess individual contribution.
+If you must do it, contribution needs to be assess subjectively by peer review, not measured by counting.
 Contribution may be recognised by sub-levels within shu, ha, and ri for performance.
 Or the team may hand out bonuses to each other from a pool.
 Or similarly, they may divide the team commission by performance for that period.